-5 Written Questions
+5 Written questions

-5 Matching Questions
+5 Matching questions

-- Design for Six Sigma (DFSS)
+- Six Sigma

 - a design approach that balances customer requirements with the constraints and capabilities of the supporting manufacturing and service processes.

 - a process for improving quality that describes the sequence used to solve problems and improve quality continuously over time; aka the DEMING WHEEL or DEMING CYCLE.

 product quality → a measure of how well a product's designed features match up to the requirements of a given customer group.

 standard deviation → a measure of the variability or dispersion of a population, data set or distribution.